ccaleba1/big_data_project/README.md

 ### Instructions

-1. Run get_data.py to output a .pkl file which will be used for the main program.
+1. The main program is gan.py.
+This is where you can alter hyperparamenters (epochs, learning rate, beta, etc...) to fine tune the neural network training process.

-2. The main program is gan.py.
-This is where you can alter hyperparamenters (epochs, learning rate, & beta) to fine tune the neural network model.
+2. model.py contains the discriminator and generator NN models for review.

-3. model.py contains the discriminator and generator NN models for review.
+(Note: get_data.py is now obsolete)